 - Development of a measure of acculturative stress for use with deaf and hard of hearing adults.

 - Prevalence of psychopathology and suicide risk among deaf, hard of hearing and deafblind (DHHDB) college students

-- Childhood trauma ASL screening measures for use with DHHDB adults
+- Development of a childhood trauma ASL screening measure for use with DHHDB adults

-- Sexual assault experiences, and disclosure behaviors among deaf women (qualitative and quantitative approaches)
+- Sexual assault experiences, and disclosure behaviors among deaf and hard-of-hearing women (qualitative and quantitative approaches)

 - Behavioral health technology and applications

 Kathryn Wagner, Ph.D., Assistant Professor - Dr. Wagner joined the core faculty in fall 2019.
 Her current research interests include: